-Key audit matter How the scope of our audit addressed the key audit matter Revenue recognition - Asset Management division The Group's accounting policy for revenue is described in Note 1 & Note 3 to the financial statements Key observations: Based on the procedures performed we consider that revenue in respect of the Asset Management division has been appropriately recognised.
-Valuation of principal finance investments - unlisted The Group's accounting policy for investments are described in Note 1 to the financial statements.
-The Group holds a number of unlisted investments that are measured at fair value as described in note 16 to the financial statements.
-The valuation of principal finance investments requires significant judgement by management in determining the fair value and therefore was considered to be an area of focus for our audit.
-Our procedures performed included: We reviewed a sample of the valuation reports prepared by management and considered the justification for the valuation basis, method and value with reference to market data and other observable inputs.
-We challenged the validity of the assumptions inherent in the valuation of a sample of unlisted investments with reference to market data and other observable inputs We reviewed the historical financial statements and recent management information available for a sample of unlisted investments used to support assumptions used in the valuations.
-Key observations: Based on the procedures performed we consider the judgments and assumptions made by management in valuing the unlisted investments to be reasonable
+Key audit matter How the scope of our audit addressed the key audit matter Valuation of principal finance investments - unlisted The Group accounting policy for investments are described in Notes 1 and 16 to the financial statements.
+The Group holds a number of unlisted investments that are measured at fair value through profit and loss.
+Significant judgement is required in respect of the valuation of these assets and in some cases, information available on which to value the assets may be limited.
+There is therefore a risk that the valuations and resultant gain/(losses) recognized in the consolidated statement of comprehensive income are materially incorrect.
+We therefore considered unlisted investments to be a key audit matter.
+Our procedures performed included: We reviewed a sample of the valuation reports prepared by management and considered the justification for the valuation basis, method, and value with reference to available observable inputs.
+We challenged the validity of the assumptions inherent in the valuation of a sample of unlisted investments with reference to market data and other observable inputs.
+We reviewed the historical financial statements where available and recent management information for a sample of unlisted investments used to support assumptions used in the valuations.
+We independently recalculated the valuation of a sample of unlisted investments and fair value movement to verify mathematical accuracy.
+Key observations: Based on the procedures Performed, we consider the judgments and assumptions made by management in valuing the unlisted investments to be reasonable.